mongodb/docs-realm/source/includes/map-to-bson-type.rst

-To map a specific data type to a BSON data type in an App Services Schema, refer to :ref:`<sync-data-model-mapping>` in the Atlas App Services documentation.
+To learn how specific data types are mapped to BSON types in an App Services Schema, refer to :ref:`<sync-data-model-mapping>` in the Atlas App Services documentation.